 - 1 cup Raisins and nuts for filling.

 - 1 cup of milk

-In an oven dish cover the bottom with two spoonfuls of bَechamel then add half of the pumpkin cubes – you can mash them a bit, I like it as is – cover with a layer of nuts and raisins then the other half of pumpkin cubes and finally add the rest of the bَechamel on top.
+- In a 9x9 oven dish cover the bottom with two spoonfuls of bَechamel then add half of the pumpkin cubes – you can mash them a bit, I like it as is – cover with a layer of nuts and raisins then the other half of pumpkin cubes and finally add the rest of the bَechamel on top.

 - Place the dish in a 350F preheated oven for almost 40 minutes or until top is golden brown.

 - Let it cool, serve and Enjoy !!.